Information and training for students and staff

 RCG photo competency card: The fee component of the RCG competency card is $30 and is added to the cost of the course.
 Course costs will vary between different training organisations.

 Combined RSA and RCG competency cards: The fee component for students completing both competencies is $100.
-To make sure that only one card is issued, you should complete both courses before applying to Australia Post - but you only need to take your RSA certificate to the post office.
+To make sure that only one card is issued, you should complete both courses before applying to Service NSW - but you only need to take your RSA certificate to the Service Centre.